julzaza/wildwitchherbs/_posts/2025-12-04-evergreens-witchcraft.md

 ### Pine: Breath of the Winter Forest
 Pine was potent for cleansing and vitality.
 Pine smoke was used to drive out sickness, break winter curses, and guard travelers.
 Some say pine carried the breath of the sun-fed green world itself.

-For prophetic and dreaming work with pine, see **[Solstice Dreaming: Mugwort, Wormwood & Prophetic Nights](/solstice-dreaming-mugwort-wormwood/)**.

 ### Fir: The Silent Guardian
 Fir embodied **watchfulness**.
 Witches used fir branches in bundles, under cradles, and in dream-sachets for prophetic winter sleep.
 Fir wood charms were carved to guard against the Wild Hunt.